BashiirHagi/AWS-Projects/README.md

 Click Save changes

 ### Accessing an S3 bucket with an IAM role

-I provisioned an EC2 isntance and attached the S3FullAccess IAM policy to it

-I congiured the security group inound rules allowed SSH traffic to the instance
+AWS task to provision a resource-based policy and attach it to a EC2 instance

+#### Create an IAM resource-based role

+Navigate to the us-east-1 (N.Virginia) on the AWS console

+Go to the Security, Identity & Compliance service and clickc IAM

+Click Roles on the left-hand panel

+Under Use Cases click on EC2

+Select AmazonS3FullAccess

+Role name: S3Role

+Click Create role

+#### Create an EC2 Instance

+Go to Compute services and click on EC2 service

+Click on Launch instance
+Choose Amazon Linux 2 AMI

+#### Instance configuration details

+- Keep default configuration for storage and networking

+- IAM Role: S3Role

+- Add a Tag :

+- **Key**: Name

+- **Value**: LinuxInstance

+- Security Group:

+- keep port 22 open for SSH traffic from all hosts (0.0.0.0/0)

+#### Connect to the EC2 instance using SSH

+ssh -i privatekeyfile.pem ec2-user@<public_IP_address> - to SSH into the EC2 instance

 ##### key commands:

-chmod 400 S3keys.pem - to make SSH private key secure

-ssh -i S3keys.pem ec2-user@54.236.213.214 - to SSH into EC2 instance

 aws s3 ls - to list the S3 bucket

 Touch AWS.txt - to create text (.txt) file

 aws s3 mv AWS.txt s3://test-bucket - to move the text file to the S3 bucket

 ### Relational Database Service (RDS)

+#### AWS task to provison a MySQL database in the cloud and connect to it from a local machine

+Navigate to the us-east-1 (N.Virginia) region

-I clicked on Databases and then Relational Database services (RDS)
+Go to Database services and click on Relational Database services (RDS)

+Click on Create Database

+Select the MySQL engine
+Create credentials for databse (Username & Password) Keep default database settings
+Click Create database

+#### Create security group for the RDS database

+Go to Computer > EC2 service
+Click on Network Security >

 I provisioned a RDS MySQL database providing details such as name, login credentials, instance class and storage type